ZetaVII/Task-Manager-App/Specification.md

 User selects the "Delete task" button.

 ### Primary Sequence
-1. System prompts the user to select one task from the list.
+1. System redirects the user to the delete task page.
-2. The user selects an existing task from the displayed list.
+2. System prompts user to type in the title of task to delete.
-3. User clicks on the "Save changes" button.
+3. The user clicks on "Delete" to save changes.
-5. System redirects the user to the overview page.
+4. System redirects the user to the overview page.

 ### Primary Postconditions
 * The user should be back at the overview page.